codeforeauclaire/vms/README.md

 Note: `vmsquickinstall.sh` doesn't insclude a `settings.json` which is required for some app functionality.
 You can however work on some of the UI without worrying about that.

-*For a permanent development enviornment we recommend you read the referenced script above to install locally.
+<sub>*For a permanent development enviornment we recommend you read the referenced script above to install locally.</sub>

 ## Setting up other sites vmsquickinstall.sh scripts